 - program manager

 However, if you don’t have this, you may still be able to study the MBA by completing your Graduate Certificate in Business Administration with UQ first.
-This alternative pathway is available if you have a substantial amount (minimum seven years) of relevant work and managerial experience.
+This alternative pathway is available if you have a substantial amount (minimum 7 years) of relevant work and including 3 years of managerial experience.

 Yes, it does.
 As a university with one of the world’s highest-ranking MBA programs, we’re obviously a little bit biased.
 But the results and alumni success stories really do speak for themselves.

-Firstly, attending a face-to-face MBA program provides networking opportunities and shared learning moments that simply can’t be replicated in an online course.
+Firstly, attending an MBA primarily designed for face-to-face learning provides networking opportunities and shared learning moments that simply can’t be replicated in a 100% online course.

 Secondly, it’s the teachers and peers that make or break an MBA.
-If you’re not learning from bright business minds and innovative thinkers, what’s the point?
-And if you’re not studying alongside students with diverse worldviews and big ideas, how can you truly challenge your own thinking?
+If you’re not learning from bright business minds and innovative thinkers, studying alongside students with diverse worldviews and big ideas, how can you truly challenge your thinking and gain transformative results?

 Ultimately, you should enrol in an MBA that will build your network, expand your thinking and enhance your potential – not a program that just puts the letters ‘MBA’ after your name.
-So, yes, it absolutely matters where you get your MBA from.
+So, yes, it absolutely matters where you study your MBA.

 - study a streamlined MBA while working over 24 months (great for those who want to fast-track their careers without putting them on pause first)